Bromley: St Andrew

 If we can help with prayer or in other ways, then please use the contact details on this page.
 Please do look after yourself and others and if you want some spiritual input please look at Thought for the Day, Prayer and Worship Resources, Bible Study and the Weekly Sermon, links on the left of this page, as well as The Church of England website.

 We are a friendly and welcoming church situated at the heart of our community in the northern part of the borough.
 We seek to provide accessible worship conducted in a relaxed style which enables those who come to feel included and close to God in Jesus Christ through the power of the Holy Spirit.
 We want to be of service to people in our neighbourhood so please feel that you can come and engage with us or ask us to come and see you.

 The parish of Bromley St Andrew is committed to the safeguarding of children, young people and adults.
-We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer (PSO) Mr Dewi Williams phone: 07837 037393 or email: [email protected] Please click on "Safeguarding Policy" on the side bar to access the Policy.
-The Diocese of Rochester’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise our PSO.
+We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer (PSO) Cushla Brennan phone: 07961 718761 or 0208 8579356 or email: [email protected] Please click on "Safeguarding Policy" on the side bar to access the Policy.
+The Diocese of Rochester’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advises our PSO.
+You can visit the safeguarding pages on our Diocesan website www.rochester.anglican.org/resources/safeguarding/ for additional resources.
+However, if you or someone you are concerned about is in immediate danger, please call the police on 999.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
-If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services.
+You can also contact your local authority Children or Adults Services.